Ruleofnine/achivit_rs/README.md

    Settings -> Advanced -> Developer Mode
    (there currently isn't any point to having a debug guild but might as well)

-5. In the `DATABASE_URL` field, replace your PostgreSQL username and password, and specify your PostgreSQL server's IP address and port in their respective spots.
-   for example `DATABASE_URL="postgres://ruleofnine:p4ssw0rd@localhost:5432/archivitdb"`

-6. After the `/` in the `DATABASE_URL field`, enter your desired database name. **NOTE:** that this database doesn't exist yet; it will be created during setup.
+5. Populate the rest of the fields in the `.env` with their proper values **NOTE:** populate the `PG_DB_NAME` with the name you would like the database to be called, the build script will create the database and initialize it.

-### Database Initialization
+### Building

 Make sure you are in the project directory and have finshed all steps in [Installation](#installation).